 Colour significance: Power, death and evil

-Those who love the colour black tend to love dark academia – a concept that involves literature about themes such as death and Goth.
-Ninth House is a classic example of this genre with the protagonist having ability to see ghosts and Yale’s secret societies practicing dark magic.
-A murder, a suspect and another side to the story; Ninth House will keep you at the edge!
+Those who love the color black tend to love dark academia – a concept that involves literature about themes such as death and Goth.
+Ninth House is a classic example of this genre with the protagonist having the ability to see ghosts and Yale’s secret societies practicing dark magic.
+A murder, a suspect, and another side to the story; Ninth House will keep you at the edge!

 2. White:To All The Boys I’ve Loved Before by Jenny Han:

 Want to lighten up the mood?
 Then, this should be your next pick.
 You will cherish the sweet moments and chemistry development between Lara-Jean and Peter Kavinskyas the love letters from Lara’s childhood, kept inside her hatbox are mysteriously sent to all her crushes.
 The kind of book you’d finish in one sitting!